-Selling, general and administrative expenses increased 160 basis points relative to net sales and decreased \$5.3 million in absolute terms.
+Selling, general and administrative expenses increased 280 basis points relative to net sales and increased \$6.3 million in absolute terms.
 The relative increase can be attributed to leverage lost on lower net sales.
-The decreased expense in absolute terms can be primarily attributed to a decrease in variable operating expenses as well as the capitalization of expenses associated with our digital commerce initiatives.
+The increased expense in absolute terms can be primarily attributed to an increase in spending for legal and other professional services, which can be attributed to acquisition related costs of \$8.2 million.
+This increase was partially offset by a decrease in spending for employee related costs.